berfinkavsut/Anomaly-Detection-Using-Big-Data-Project/README.md

 `docker build -t databoss/nad:development docker/development`

+You may also need to build the docker image for KAFKA service with the following command:

+`docker build -t databoss/nad:kafka wurstmeister/kafka`

 ## Running the Code From Container

 Once the containers are prepared, you can run the following command to start the docker